What Is A Thyristor (SCR)? How Do They Work, Their Types & Applications

 2) Bidirectional Phase-Controlled Thyristor (BCT)

 BCT uses two thyristors (SCR) in an anti-parallel configuration in a single device.
 It has two separate gate terminals; one for each thyristor.
-One of the gate terminals turns on the current in forward direction.& the other gate terminal turns on the current in reverse.
+One of the gate terminals turns on the current in forward direction.& the other gate terminal turns on the current flow in reverse.

 3) Fast Switching Thyristor (SCR)

 They are generally silicon-controlled rectifier (SCR) but they have fast switching speed.
 It uses the resonant inverter for forced commutation.it is also known as inverter thyristor.